-The survey was undertaken by Darren Mason BSc (Hons) of the Isles of Scilly Wildlife Trust and with the assistance of Rhianna Pearce.
+The survey was undertaken by Darren Mason BSc (Hons) of the Isles of Scilly Wildlife Trust.
 Darren has undertaken professional Bat Licence Training and holds a Natural England WML-A34-Level 2 (Class 2 License); registration number: 2020-46277-CLS-CLS which permits him to survey bats using artificial light, endoscopes, hand, and hand-held static nets.